jm1021/student/navigation/about.md

 I play the string bass in Del Norte's Orchestra, and I also know how to play piano pretty well.

 I adore animals, I have one cat and a whole bunch of fish.

+I would like to major in computer science, and my goal college is UCSD.
+Ideally, I would want to specialize in making games.

 <br>